 }

 Note that the Wikipedia version text is placed in a column labelled “page_notes”, as needed for the comment functions in this package.
-This allows for the comments to be tokenized.
+This allows for the comments to be tokenized, or separated into words.

 library(highlightr)